Changing-Look AGNs -- I. Tracking the transition on the main sequence of quasars: Conclusions

 \item With the compilation of a compendium of the estimates for the BH masses and Eddington ratios for all available spectroscopic epochs per source, we can realize the movement of the source in the \mbh{}-\ledd{} plane allowing us to check for systematic changes in the source's fundamental properties.
-The median values for the Eddington ratio distributions taken from the earliest and the latest epochs for sources in our sample are -2.04 and -2.21, respectively.
-These values are consistent with previous studies that have considered samples of CL AGNs \citep[see e.g.,][]{graham2020, potts2021}.
+The median values for the Eddington ratio distributions taken from the earliest and the latest epochs for sources in our sample are -1.99 and -1.685, respectively.
+These values are consistent with previous studies that have considered samples of CL AGNs \citep[see e.g.,][]{graham2020, potts2021, Zeltyn_etal_2024}.
 Thereafter, we then track their transition along the optical plane of the Eigenvector 1 (EV1) schema and categorize sources that either stay within the same Population (A or B) or make an inter-population movement as a function of spectral epoch.
-According to the tabulated information, we have 88 sources making the transition within Population B class, 3 sources making the transition within Population A class, and, 6 sources making the transition between Population A and Population B classes (and the remaining 15 inconclusive due to absence of \rfe{} and/or FWHM(\hb{}) information).\\
+Considering only sources with at least 3 epochs of spectroscopic observations (32), we have a clear majority (26 sources) making the transition within the Population B class, while only 1 source makes the transition within the Population A class, and, 5 sources making the transition between Population A and Population B classes.\\

 \item We test the Balmer decrement (\ha{}/\hb{}) of a subset of our sample of CL AGNs as a function of time and AGN luminosity.
-In our sample, we have 10 sources for which we have simultaneous measurements for \ha{} and \hb{}, and we have at least 3 epochs of observations for the source.
-Among the 10 sources, 3 reflect a rising trend with time, while the remaining sources show a more complicated behaviour as can be seen in Figure \ref{fig:balmer_decre_others}.
-We find a similar, complicated behaviour for the Balmer decrement as a function of AGN luminosity for these sources with no obvious increasing/decreasing trend.
+In our sample, we have 32 sources for which we have simultaneous measurements for \ha{} and \hb{}, and we have at least 3 epochs of observations for the source.
+Among them, 4 reflect a rising trend with time, while the remaining sources show a more complicated behavior.
+We find a similar, complicated behavior for the Balmer decrement as a function of AGN luminosity for these sources with no obvious increasing/decreasing trend.
 We find that, generally, the highest AGN luminosity corresponds to the maximum \ha{}/\hb{} value for the sources considered in our analysis.

 \end{itemize}

 \facilities{SDSS}

 \software{{\sc MATPLOTLIB} (\citealt{hunter07}); {\sc NUMPY} (\citealt{numpy}); {\sc SCIPY} (\citealt{scipy}); {\sc ASTROPY} (\citealt{astropy}); {\sc TOPCAT} (\citealt{topcat}); {\sc PYQSOFIT} (\citealt{pyqsofit})}